585 Grove Street, Suite G-10, Herndon, VA 20170 · Mon-Fri 9am-6pm (703) 783-2050 · Contact

 Crucial Pro 32GB DDR5 memory kit

-In the current 2026 RAM market, where DDR5 prices have tripled since 2025, the Crucial Pro 32GB kit at CL36 is the clear price/value pick over the CL30 Corsair Vengeance equivalent.
+In the current 2026 RAM market, where DDR5 prices have roughly doubled or worse since 2025, the Crucial Pro 32GB kit at CL36 is the clear price/value pick over the CL30 Corsair Vengeance equivalent.
 Crucial is Micron, so this is first-party silicon from one of the three DRAM manufacturers in the world.
 Intel XMP 3.0 and AMD EXPO both supported, plug-and-play in BIOS, and rock-solid stability at advertised speeds.

 What we like: Significant savings versus the popular CL30 kits, Micron-native chips (consistent quality and warranty), low-profile heat spreaders that clear most CPU coolers, and a limited-lifetime warranty.